Northwest Indiana: Geography

-The Lake Michigan shore is a major attraction.
-Indiana Dunes National Park, which stretches from Gary to Michigan City, is a well-preserved stretch of sand dunes, beaches, grasslands, and forests, as well as several historical homes and buildings.
+The Lake Michigan shoreline is a major geographical feature of the region.
+Indiana Dunes National Park, which extends from Gary to Michigan City, contains areas of sand dunes, beaches, grasslands, forests, and several historic structures.

-The terrain of Northwest Indiana varies from very steep and rugged at the dunes, to rolling in the moraines, and to pancake flat in the river valleys.
-It was shaped by glacial activity and Lake Michigan.
-The main geographical features of Northwest Indiana include the Valparaiso Moraine, Tinley Moraine, Lake Border Moraine, Iroquois Moraine, Calumet Shoreline, Glenwood Shoreline, Tolleston Shoreline, and the Kankakee Outwash Plain.
+The landscape of Northwest Indiana ranges from steep dunes to rolling morainal hills and flat river valleys, reflecting the influence of glacial activity and Lake Michigan on the area's topography.
+Notable landforms in the region include the Valparaiso Moraine, Tinley Moraine, Lake Border Moraine, Iroquois Moraine, Calumet Shoreline, Glenwood Shoreline, Tolleston Shoreline, and the Kankakee Outwash Plain.

 Chicago Lake Plain

-The Chicago Lake Plain covers the relatively flat northern quarter of Northwest Indiana north of the moraines.
-Initially, the plain was flat, composed of glacio-lacustrine deposits.
-These formed under the waters of glacial Lake Michigan.
-The lake formed from the melting glaciers north of the Valparaiso Moraine.
-Eventually the lake overflowed a low spot on the moraine at the Chicago Outlet near the southwest suburbs.
-This lowered the lake level to current day Lake Michigan levels (Horsley, 1986).
-As the lake shrunk, it left a series of sand ridges where its ancient beaches were.
-Along the Lake Michigan shoreline, the prevailing winds have built a series of dune ridges, breaking up the original flat surface of the Lake Plain.
+The Chicago Lake Plain encompasses the relatively flat northern portion of Northwest Indiana located north of the morainal system.
+The plain consists of glaciolacustrine deposits that formed under the waters of glacial Lake Michigan.
+This lake developed as glaciers melted north of the Valparaiso Moraine.
+Overflow through a low point on the moraine at the Chicago Outlet in the present-day southwestern Chicago suburbs lowered the lake to approximately its modern level (Horsley, 1986).
+As the lake receded, it left a series of sand ridges marking former shorelines.
+Along the Lake Michigan coast, prevailing winds formed additional dune ridges, creating variation within the originally flat surface of the lake plain.